 Think of your TrentU Card as your campus passport.
 With your new student ID card, you’ll get access to on-campus services, from printing and photocopying at the library to working out at various City of Oshawa recreational facilities.
 By loading money onto your TrentU student ID, you’ll also be able to use your card at a number of restaurants, cafes and shops on and off campus.

-You can get your TrentU card when school starts in September, but why wait?
-Get ahead of the game and submit a passport-style photo of yourself on MyTrent by clicking on Services and then TrentU Card Photo Submission.
+You can get your TrentU card when school starts, but why wait?
+Within a month of classes starting, submit a passport-style photo of yourself on MyTrent by clicking on Services and then TrentU Card Photo Submission.
 Once received, your card will be processed and ready for pick-up when you arrive.
 You can also visit trentu.ca/trentucard for TrentU card tips, photo requirements and more.

 Full-time students are issued a separate transit card that provides unlimited access to Durham Region Transit during the academic year (September-April).
-Your DRT Pass will be available beginning September 1, 2018.Learn more about TrentU Card
+Your DRT Pass will be available by the first week of school.Learn more about TrentU Card

 Quickly becoming the campus of choice for top students seeking a uniquely personalized learning experience, Trent University Durham is conveniently located in the City of Oshawa, part of the Greater Toronto Area.
 Whether travelling by car or train, you’ll be in the heart of downtown Toronto in less than an hour.
 In Canada’s largest and most multicultural city, there’s no shortage of sites to see, places to eat and drink and festivals and events to enjoy.